 - Reinforcement (gentle reminders and more information that further convince audiences you are the right company to solve their problem)

-- Conversion (the traditional sales process uses these nurtured leads to seal the deal and you actually begin solving the problem for people)
+- Conversion (the traditional sales process uses these nurtured leads to seal the deal and you begin solving the problem for people)

-The goal is to gently nurture potentially receptive leads, guiding them through said funnel and qualifying them in and out as you go before handing truly hot leads to the sales team to convert.
+The goal is to gently nurture potentially receptive leads, guiding them through said funnel and qualifying them in and out as you go before handing incredibly hot leads to the sales team to convert.
 It’s for this reason that demand generation requires close ties between marketing and sales to be effective.Image source

 What’s the difference between demand generation and lead generation?